 Step 5: Prep Canning Supplies

-(Get items ready you will need for the canning process- The items on the towel are from the Ball utensil kit)
+Get items ready you will need for the canning process – Items on the towel are from a set-found HERE.

 Step 7: Fill Jars with Hot Sauce

 This is a multi step process.
 Use the funnel to help fill the jar and then use the bubble remover/head space tool to remove any air pockets.
 Use the head space end to make sure you are not too full.
 Your recipe will tell you how full to go.

 Wipe the lip of the jar clean with a rag or towel making sure here is no food on the edge.
 Use the magnetic wand to remove the lid from the hot water and place on the jar and then add the ring and hand tighten down.

 Step 9: Transfer to Canning Pot & Process

 Make sure to have at least 1″ of water above the jars.
 Your recipe will tell you how long to process in the hot water bath.